-Encourage urban design which increases chances for social interaction and connectedness.
+Encourage good urban design which increases chances for social interaction and connectedness.

 Our commercial centres are changing as more people source goods and services via the internet.
 The way we work is also changing with more people working from home, telecommuting, or working part time in a number of different jobs.

-One outcome of the above changes is that our communities will be increasingly looking for meeting places in which to socialise and exchange ideas.
+One outcome of these changes is that our communities will be increasingly looking for meeting places in which to socialise and exchange ideas.

+Public spaces that cater for multiple users and a diverse population can facilitate chance encounters between people and foster a greater sense of community.
 The way our commercial centres, parks and community facilities are designed will need to consider the societal changes that are now occurring and provide appropriate responses.